Updated September 2023

 Settling on a place to call home while in Provence for a week came down to a few spots.
-Finally deciding on Saint-Rémy-de-Provence, the location and charm of the town was hard to beat.
-The cobblestone streets, small boutiques, and easily walkable town made Saint-Rémy-de-Provence one of those incredible places to retreat to.
+Finally deciding on Saint-Rémy-de-Provence, the location and charm of the town were hard to beat.
+The cobbled streets, small boutiques, art galleries, and easily walkable town made Saint-Rémy-de-Provence an incredible place to retreat to.

 A Quick Guide to Saint-Rémy-de-Provence, France

 As I was with family, we rented a summer apartment to have space.
 My recommended hotels based on research I’ve done in the area would be:

 Le Château des Alpilles is a magnificent and historic hotel in the heart of town.
 Situated in a renovated 19th-century mansion, guests are treated to a perfect blend of Provençal charm and modern amenities.
 Whether it’s the cuisine, ambiance, or the attentive service, Le Château des Alpilles promises a memorable experience.
 Book the best rates here.

 Hotel De Tourrel is a chic boutique hotel located in the Old Quarter.
 It’s set in a renovated 17th-century mansion with a modern annex.
 The historic architecture paired with modern design makes it a standout stay.
 The refined interiors, gourmet dining, and attentive service make Hotel De Tourrel a great option for those looking for an elevated stay.
 Book the best rates here.